-For many people, 2020 has been a challenging year for financial and tax planning.
+For many people, 2023 has been a challenging year for financial and tax planning.
 Here's everything you need to know to complete your taxes accurately and efficiently this year.

-Deadline for filing 2020 taxes
+Deadline for filing 2023 taxes

 One of the first questions most people want an answer to is: When are taxes due?

-May 17, 2021, is also the deadline for requesting an individual tax return extension and making 2020 IRA contributions.
+April 15, 2024, is also the deadline for requesting an individual tax return extension and making 2023 IRA contributions.

 Form 1040 options

-There are two versions to choose from:
+There are two main versions to choose from:

 - Form 1040.
 The standard Form 1040 is the version most taxpayers will use.
-While Form 1040 is only two pages long, many taxpayers need to attach additional forms and schedules to their tax returns to report different types of income and claim deductions and tax credits.
+While Form 1040 is only two pages long, many people need to attach additional forms and schedules to their tax returns to report different types of income and claim deductions and tax credits.

-2020 tax brackets
+2023 tax brackets

-Federal income taxes are progressive, meaning people with higher incomes pay a higher percentage of their income to the federal government than people who earn less.
+Federal income taxes are progressive, meaning people with higher taxable incomes pay a higher percentage of their income to the federal government than people who earn less.
 One of the ways the tax system achieves this is through tax brackets.

 |Tax Rate||Single||Head of Household||Married Filing Jointly||Married Filing Separately|